Appointed by the county judge.

 , 347 N.W.2d 911

 (Ct.
 App.
 1984).

-Removal is governed by s.
-17.16 and contemplates a determination of cause by the board.
+Removal is governed by this section and contemplates a determination of cause by the board.
 An ordinance making a violation ipso facto cause for removal impermissibly circumvents that procedure.
 66 Atty.
 Gen. 148.